svalinn/r2s-act/doc/R2S_User_Manual.rst

 r2s_step2.py
 _______________________________________________________________________________

-:Purpose: This script takes the phtn_src file produced by ALARA and tags the source strengths onto the the structured mesh.
+:Purpose: This script takes the phtn_src file produced by ALARA and tags the source strengths ontothe structured mesh.
 It also creates a gammas file and converts the MCNP neutron input file to a photon input file.
 :Inputs: structured mesh from Step 1, pthn_src file, MCNP neutron input file
 :Outputs: structured mesh with source strengths, gammas file, MCNP photon input file
 :Syntax: ./r2s_step2.py